openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 --------------------------

-This is a process running on each Worker that performs two basic operations, including background file deletion at IO idle (see :ref:`test-manual/understand-autobuilder:Autobuilder Target Execution Overview`: Run clobberdir) and maintenance of a cache of cloned repositories to improve the speed the system can checkout repositories.
+This is a process running on each Worker that performs two basic operations, including background file deletion at IO idle (see "Run clobberdir" in :ref:`test-manual/understand-autobuilder:Autobuilder Target Execution Overview`) and maintenance of a cache of cloned repositories to improve the speed the system can checkout repositories.

 Shared DL_DIR